Disneyland China falls a-fowl of huge turkey leg demand

-LOS ANGELES (AFP) - Over nearly a century Disney has exported US culture across the globe, but the company was astonished to find one slice of Americana wildly popular in China - the turkey leg.
+LOS ANGELES (AFP) - Over nearly a century, Disney has exported United States culture across the globe, but the company was astonished to find one slice of Americana wildly popular in China - the turkey leg.

-The entertainment giant opened its US$5.5 billion theme park in Shanghai in June last year, expecting to shift mainly bok choy, Mickey Pork Buns and Minnie Red Bean Buns to hungry customers.
+The entertainment giant opened its US$5.5-billion (S$7.6-billion) theme park in Shanghai in June last year, expecting to shift mainly bok choy, Mickey Pork Buns and Minnie Red Bean Buns to hungry customers.

-"If you go to Disneyland or Disneyworld, we sell gigantic turkey legs - they're like the size of my arm," Bob Iger, chairman and CEO of the Walt Disney Company, told reporters on Wednesday.
+"If you go to Disneyland or Disney World, we sell gigantic turkey legs - they're like the size of my arm," Mr Bob Iger, chairman and chief executive officer of the Walt Disney Company, told reporters on Wednesday (July 12).

-"And when I heard we were putting them on the menu in Shanghai I thought our group was crazy.
+"And when I heard we were putting them on the menu in Shanghai, I thought our group was crazy.
 Why are we selling turkey legs in China?"
-Iger was quickly proved wrong, however.
-Glazed in a special Disney-recipe hoi sin sauce, thousands of the turkey legs began selling every day.

 Get The Straits Times